Getting a Mortgage in Turkey

 Rules, lending criteria and deposit requirements

-You will need to qualify for a Turkish mortgage based on the usual eligibility criteria including your income, deposit and credit history and the type and condition of the property you want to buy.
-If you can show that you can afford your mortgage and are a low risk borrower, there’s no reason why being a UK resident in itself should hold you back.
+You will need to qualify for a Turkish mortgage based on the usual eligibility criteria, including your income, deposit and credit history and the type and condition of the property you want to buy.
+If you can show that you can afford your mortgage and are a low-risk borrower, there’s no reason being a UK resident should hold you back.

-Most Turkish mortgage lenders will have stricter loan to value (LTV) requirements than you might be used to, with most capping at 70% or often even lower.
-If you’re concerned that the deposit requirement on a Turkish mortgage might be a dealbreaker for you then do speak to a specialist advisor.
-They may be able to track down lenders willing to go higher on the LTV or help you think about other ways to fund your purchase, for example through releasing equity in an existing property.
+Most Turkish mortgage lenders will have stricter loan-to-value (LTV) requirements than you might be used to, with most capping at 70% or often even lower.
+If you’re concerned that the deposit requirement on a Turkish mortgage might be a dealbreaker for you, do speak to a specialist advisor.
+They may be able to track down lenders willing to go higher on the LTV or help you think about other ways to fund your purchase, for example, through releasing equity in an existing property.

 Aside from your mortgage, there are a few rules around buying Turkish property that you should keep in mind:

-As well as the usual mortgage preparations such as getting your documentation and payslips in order and checking your credit reports, there are some steps that you’ll need to take specifically to get a mortgage in Turkey.
+In addition to the usual mortgage preparations, such as getting your documentation and payslips in order and checking your credit reports, there are some steps that you’ll need to take specifically to get a mortgage in Turkey.

 Find a specialist overseas mortgage broker